rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 ##Email, Listservs & Other Services

 There are many radical activists who provide email accounts or other services on their servers.

-Riseup.net is the most famous, trusted, and technologically advanced, with the most prominent track record of resistance to state survellience.
-However their servers are based in the US and it's a bad idea to centralize everyone into using a single service (that a fascistic government can just shut down).
+Riseup.net is the most famous and technologically advanced.
+However their servers are based in the US and Canada and it's a bad idea to centralize everyone into using a single service (that a fascistic government can just shut down).
+Riseup has turned the user information over to the FBI in response to a warrant when Riseup deemed those users to be violation of their Terms and Service or using their services for "criminal" rather than "activist" ends.

+Some other radical providers are:

 ####Europe:
 actiu.info